Scoping the guideline

 - the processes and circumstances for modifying the scope in the future.

 2. Decide who will be involved and when

 It is up to developers to decide who will scope the guideline.
-Some well-resourced organisations set up steering or organising committees to conduct preliminary work like guideline planning (including setting priority topics and drafting a scope) and recruiting members for the guideline development group (WHO 2014) (see Organisation and budgeting).
-Other organisations might scope a guideline in-house with or without members of the development group (such as the Chair) before taking the draft to the broader group for approval (NICE 2014).
+Some well-resourced organisations set up steering or organising committees to conduct preliminary work like guideline planning (including setting priority topics and drafting a scope) and recruiting members for the guideline development group (WHO 2014) (see Project planning module).
+Other organisations might scope a guideline in-house with or without members of the development group (such as the chair) before taking the draft to the broader group for approval (NICE 2014).
 As with the guideline development group, the balance between the contributions of these groups is important to develop a guideline scope that is useful, current, focused, feasible to implement and unbiased.

 Some of the key people you should include in your scoping team are: